keyanUB/keyanUB.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a 3rd-year Ph.D. candidate at University at Buffalo, SUNY.
-I'm interested in the study of large-scale generative AI, AI and security, generative AI for public good, online social network security and more relevant research topics.
+I'm interested in the study of generative AI (GenAI), AI and security, GenAI Safety, generative AI for public good, online social network security and more relevant research topics.
 I'm honored to work under the guidance of Dr. [Hongxin Hu](https://cse.buffalo.edu/~hongxinh/), whose expertise and tutelage have been invaluable to my work.

 I'm open and glad to collaborate.
 Please feel free to contact me via [email](keyanguo@buffalo.edu), I would be more than happy to have a discussion and to learn from you.